How to clean toilet jets to prevent yucky hard water stains from forming on your toilet and keep it cleaner for longer.

 - Clear toilet siphon jet

 - Use DIY Fizzy Tablets to keep clean

 It is imperative that you kill as much bacteria as possible for a clean toilet and clean toilet jets.
 There’s more lurking under the rim and in the toilet rim holes than what’s in the bowl.

 1. Mix one part bleach with ten parts water to make a bleach solution.
-Cover the water jets under the toilet bowl with duct tape so it remains firm.
+Cover the water jets under the toilet bowl with wet paper towels or duct tape so it remains firm.

 2. The solution should then be poured into the overflow tube in the center of the tank after the tank lid has been removed.
 Plastic or metal overflow tubes run vertically and are usually attached to a flexible rubber or plastic tube at the top.

 3. Flush your toilet after about five minutes of letting the bleach solution work its magic.

 4. It’s now time to clean out the siphon jet holes.
 Using the hand mirror, scrape out all the holes with a piece of wire hanger.
 Just put it into the hole, then move around in a circular motion to scrape away scale.